chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

     cron: "@every 5m"
 ```

-## Create a chaos experiment
+## Step 3: Apply a chaos experiment

+Running the following commands to apply the experiment config defined in the .yaml file:

 ```bash
 kubectl apply -f pod-failure-example.yaml kubectl get podchaos --namespace=chaos-testing
 ```

-You can see the QPS performance (by [running a benchmark against the cluster](https://pingcap.com/docs/stable/benchmark/how-to-run-sysbench/) affected by the chaos experiment from TiDB Grafana dashboard:
+With this step, you now run your chaos experiment successfully.
+By [running a benchmark against the cluster](https://pingcap.com/docs/stable/benchmark/how-to-run-sysbench/), you can notice the QPS performance affected by the chaos experiment:

 ![tikv-pod-failure](../static/tikv-pod-failure.png)

+## Regular operations on chaos experiments

+In this section, you will learn about some follow-up operations on a chaos experiment after it is applied.

-## Update a chaos experiment
+### Update a chaos experiment

 ```bash
 vim pod-failure-example.yaml # modify pod-failure-example.yaml to what you want
 kubectl apply -f pod-failure-example.yaml
 ```

-## Delete a chaos experiment
+### Delete a chaos experiment

 ```bash
 kubectl delete -f pod-failure-example.yaml
 ```

-## Watch your chaos experiments in Dashboard
+### Watch your chaos experiments in Dashboard

 Chaos Dashboard is currently only available for TiDB clusters.
 Stay tuned for more supports or join us in making it happen.